QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/calculate.md

 [Go back](..)

-In most cases, all you have to do is to evaluate
+In discrete probabilities, both A and Omega are finite sets, so in most cases, all you have to do is to evaluate

 @
 \mathbb{P}(A) = \color{green}{\frac{card(A)}{card(\Omega)} = \frac{|A|}{|\Omega|}}